InfiniteEndeavours/Portfolio-Site/README.md

 ### Hyperlinks

-I visited each page page and confirmed that all links worked correctly.
+I visited each page and confirmed that all links worked correctly.
 Links that lead to an external site, or that opened a document (such as PDF) worked correctly and opened in a separate tab.

 ### Contact Form